Sambruk/Open-Meal/website/docs/API/providers.md

 In order to appear as a Data provider your info must be added to the file [/website/static/api/dataproviders/index.json](https://github.com/Sambruk/Open-Meal/tree/main/website/static/api/dataprovider/index.json).

 If you want to be added to the list of data providers, [CREATE AN ISSUE](https://github.com/Sambruk/Open-Meal/issues) in the project or contact any of the project members for assistance.

+The id property is arbitrary and until a general concent on what format to use is agreed upon any string can be used.
+Prefferably in the form of a increasing number starting from "0"